conan-io/docs/reference/commands/creator/upload.rst

 .. code-block:: bash

-    $ conan upload OpenCV/1.4.0@lasote/stable --all --no-overwrite all
+    $ conan upload OpenCV/1.4.0@lasote/stable --all --no-overwrite  # defaults to --no-overwrite all

 Upload packages without overwriting the recipe if the packages has changed: